nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/arve-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

+### 2018-06-07 - 8.9.5 ###

+* Fixed: When pasting embed codes into the Shortcode UI dialog the `src=` will be extracted even when no quotes are used.
+* Improved: Use youtube-nocookie.com domain again it is GPRP/Privacy friendly.
+Note the name is confusing as it sets cookies, but only when the user plays the video rather then just when loading the iframe.
+So its not "no cookies".
+But you can mention this into your cookie notices when dealing with GPRP.

 ### 2018-06-02 - 8.9.4 ###

 * Improved: Try to make autoplay in Chrome possible again.
 See [New Chrome Autoplay behavior](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes).
 At the point of writing its not clear if the new iframe attribute makes them just autoplay no matter what.
 Please report your experiences.